 Big news broke last week that could change the future of closed loop technology.

-On Thursday July 13, Bigfoot announced a partnership with Abbott Diabetes Care to integrate a next-generation version of their FreeStyle Libre Flash CGM system in Bigfoot's emerging closed loop system, expected to hit market by 2020.
+On Thursday July 13, Bigfoot announced a partnership with Abbott Diabetes Care to integrate a next-generation version of their FreeStyle Libre Flash CGM system in Bigfoot’s emerging closed loop system, which could hit market by the end of 2020 if all goes according to the startup’s plan.

 Whoa, quite a powerful combo there!
 This certainly makes Bigfoot unique in the closed loop space, being the only developer at this point with clear plans to accommodate both insulin pumpers and pen users.